Netvent/storyly-sdk/ios/README.md

 ```

 ## Third Party Library Integrations
 In Storyly, you can use different story templates to show personalized products to your users if you are using one of the following personalization platforms.
 Currently, [Segmentify](https://www.segmentify.com/) is supported.
+Please check `Storyly External Data Flow` in [Advanced](#advanced) section in order to learn how to use these third party libraries.

 #### Segmentify:
 If you are planning to use Segmentify story group, please make sure you initialize Segmentify before Storyly initialization.
 Then, you can create different template stories from dashboard which has a Segmentify source.
 For more details on Segmentify integration: https://segmentify.github.io/segmentify-dev-doc/integration_ios/